Your account has been created!

 For a product or service to become a breakthrough and change lives, it must become an innovation.
 Following his logic, an invention becomes an innovation only when implemented and used on a large scale.
 “While an invention creates the concept and ability to do something, innovation is taking that ability and adding impact to it”.
 This concept can be summarized with the formula:

 How do we impact society and create that social change?
 To achieve innovation, it can be helpful to look at it not as something that occurs casually, or as a result of multiple factors and variables that are out of our control, but rather as a discipline that can be learned and applied in different contexts.

 Technology innovation for example is mostly based on years and years of systematic research.
 And even disruptive innovation, which often seems to come unexpected, is the result of a longer process.
 Creativity and innovation go hand in hand.
 But so do structure and innovation.

 In management science, innovation is studied as a process which implies different stages.

-An extensive amount of work has been written on the process and discipline of innovation.
+An extensive amount of work has been written on the process and discipline of innovation and is well summarized by Peter Druckers work "The discipline of innovation".
 Market leaders and successful entrepreneurs have developed their theories about the process of innovation, helping individuals recognize opportunities and create change.

 Although the variety of approaches assume different forms and follow different steps or stages, certain principles seem to be common to all sorts of theories about innovation: